CHS 798: Field Studies in Public Health

 - Physical environment, such as steep slopes, uneven terrain, loose rocks, and gravel, or slippery conditions.

-- And working with other volunteers from organizations outside of UNR.
+- And working with other volunteers from organizations outside of the University of Nevada, Reno.

 Just because you found an internship, doesn't mean it is an approved internship site.
-According to UNR policy, all internship sites must be must be vetted every three years with a Community Site Visit, proof of liability insurance, a sexual harassment policy, and a signed organizational agreement on file.
+According to University of Nevada, Reno policy, all internship sites must be must be vetted every three years with a Community Site Visit, proof of liability insurance, a sexual harassment policy, and a signed organizational agreement on file.
 If your internship site doesn't have these things on file, you will not be able to start your internship until they are.

 This process can be very time consuming depending on the organization, so the earlier you can find out if your site is approved, the better.
 Below are some Frequently Asked Questions (FAQs) to find out if your site is approved or not.